RoseBrosCode/bose-audio-messages/server/proposed_genericization.md

 Users will tap the icon as they tapped the image before.
 Product name will now be ABOVE the icon, and the product name will update to hold the status images (instead of them being in the image).

 Product vendor will need to be added as an attribute to the product image

-## Client Template `base.html`
-### Modifications
-In the footer, change the Bose Unlink link to a more generic Manage Linked Accounts link and have it link to `/manage` instead of `/logout/bose`.

-## Client Template `bose-link.html` --> `manage.html`
-Note the name change of this template.

-### Modifications
-Update this to provide link options to both Bose and Sonos, and also to provide unlink options when an account is linked.

-## Client `main.js`
-### Modifications
-Wherever images are swapped out to update status, make updates to enable new UX outlined in the `app.html` modifications listed above.

-Also, need to update the audio notification message POST to include vendor name.

 # DONE
 ## Naming and Copy